Skal Labissiere Signs Deal to Play With Washington

 Skal Labissiere, who played last season with the Sacramento Kings, has signed a deal for this season to play with the Washington Wizards.

-The news was broken via NBA reporter Chris Haynes who wrote on X:
+The news was broken via NBA reporter Chris Haynes, who wrote on X:

 There are good high school prospects.
 There are great high school prospects.
 And then there is Skal Labissiere.
-The center was born in Haiti and even began his high school career there before moving to the states.
+The center was born in Haiti and even began his high school career there before moving to the States.

-The center has never quite reached the potential analysts saw in him during his high school years, but has has carved out a nice NBA career.
+The center has never quite reached the potential analysts saw in him during his high school years, but he has carved out a nice NBA career.
 Last season with the Kings, Labissiere played in four games, averaging 1.3 points per game.